French army moves up a gear in war against coronavirus

 The impact on French overseas’ operations, where there are some 10,000 troops, including in Africa and the Middle East, is not expected to be great.

-But highlighting just how serious the effort will be, the operation will be headed by France’s top general and managed out of a command center used to coordinate the country’s main external operations.
+But highlighting just how serious the effort will be, the operation will be headed by France’s top general and managed out of a command centre used to coordinate the country’s main external operations.

 “Nobody expects the army to resolve the crisis by itself,” said a French military official.
 “Wherever we can be useful, we will be.”